 Apartment and Condos: Green Organics Cart

-Organic waste accounts for more than a third of the material in California's waste stream.
-Greenhouse gas emissions caused by the decomposition of organic material in landfills contributes to global climate change.
+Organic material accounts for more than half of the material in California's waste stream.
+Greenhouse gas emissions caused by the decomposition of organic material in landfills contribute to climate change.
 Reducing the amount of organic material sent to landfill is part of California's Short Lived Climate Pollutant strategy (SB 1383) and is one of California's strategies for reaching a statewide 75% recycling goal.

 Scroll down to see list of acceptable organic materials that can be placed in the green cart.

 Benefits of Composting in the Green Cart and Applying Compost to Soil

 Reduce material going into black landfill cart (reduce size/collection frequency = save money!)

 Reduces organic material sent to local landfills.

 Reduces greenhouse gas emissions.